 Grifin isn't affiliated with the U.S. government or the Invest America program.
 We're a private investing app.

-What we do: help families understand Trump Accounts, track the timeline, and prepare to make the most of them.
-Once financial institutions are allowed to hold these accounts after July 2026, Grifin will offer a rollover option.
+What we do: help families understand Trump Accounts and make the most of them.
+When financial institutions are allowed to hold these accounts, Grifin plans to offer a rollover option.
 You can read more about what the program means for families on our Invest America overview page.

 In the meantime, Grifin lets you invest in the brands your family already buys from every day.
-Some families use it as a way to start building their child's financial future right now, while they wait for Trump Accounts to officially launch.
+Some families use it to build their child's financial future alongside a Trump Account.
 Not sure if a Trump Account is the right fit for your family?
 This decision guide can help.

 Find out if your child qualifies at investamericaquiz.com